 Not all sources of business income will be immediately obvious – the income of the business may, for example, include scrap sales, contra sales, or barter arrangements.
 Cash sales may also be overlooked.

 Risk area 3 – Expenditure

-To ensure that the profit is not overstated, all allowable expenditure should be taken into account.
-However, a deduction is only permitted for expenses which are wholly and exclusively incurred for the purposes of the business.
+To ensure that the profit is not overstated, all allowable expenditures should be taken into account.
+However, a deduction is only permitted for expenses that are wholly and exclusively incurred for the purposes of the business.
 Attention should also be paid to specific prohibitions, such as for business entertaining.

 Purchases and expenses should be reviewed to ensure that they have been included.

 Sole traders and partnerships comprising individuals can use simplified expenses rather than claiming actual expenses.

 Risk area 4 – Stock and work in progress

 Where the business is one that holds stock, care must be taken to include it at the correct value – this is the lower of cost and net realizable value.
 Errors will arise if stock is overlooked or valued incorrectly.

 Work-in-progress can be a complex area and advice should be taken to ensure that the treatment is correct.

 Risk area 5 – Miscellaneous items